Skip to Content

 City Getaways in Texas

-Austin is known for its live music scene, hipster-vibe, and great food.
-A weekend in Austin is definitely a one-of-a-kind experience.
+Austin is known for its live music scene, hipster vibe, and great food.
+A weekend in Austin is a one-of-a-kind experience.

 Spend your days exploring the outdoor activities that Austin has to offer.

-Some favorites include Zilker Park and one of the many lakes in Austin like Lady Bird Johnson Lake, or upping your golf game at one of the many public golf courses in Austin.
+Some favorites include Zilker Park, one of the many lakes in Austin, like Lady Bird Johnson Lake or Lake Austin, or upping your golf game at one of Austin’s many public golf courses.

 You can also head to the Congress Street bridge at dusk to see the bats take flight for their nightly feeding.

-No matter how you choose to spend your weekend, Austin will not disappoint!
+No matter how you spend your weekend, Austin will not disappoint!

 The Dallas Skyline lit up at dusk